nivenly/website/content/en/docs/papers/fsep/_index.md

 ## Version History

-v1.0 - 10 August 2023 - Initial Release
+v1.0 - 10 August 2023 - Initial Release<br />
-v1.1 - 13 Sep 2023 - Minor updates and an added Onboarding requirement to see information about how the blocklist is built to improve informed choice.
+v1.1 - 13 September 2023 - Minor updates and an added Onboarding requirement to see information about how the blocklist is built to improve informed choice.<br />
+v1.2 - 13 September 2023 - Syncing live version with minor edits in Google Doc

 ## More information